-The TRIM command has been designed to counter the performance drops of Solid State Drives over time.
-TRIM basically allows the operating system to notify the SSD about data blocks that are no longer in use so that they can be wiped.
+The TRIM command has been designed to address the performance degradation of Solid State Drives over time.
+TRIM allows the operating system to notify the SSD's controller that data blocks are no longer in use and may be wiped and reused as a consequence.

-Now, the difficulty with TRIM is that it is only supported by Windows 7, Windows Server 2008 R2 and Linux at the moment.
+Now, the difficult thing with TRIM is that it is only supported by Windows 7, Windows Server 2008 R2 and Linux at the moment, and newer versions of those systems.
 Users who do not run those operating systems do not have access to TRIM.

 Windows users need to make sure that TRIM is working properly, especially if they notice that the performance of the Solid State Drive seems to drop significantly over time.

-We would like to introduce two options to find out if TRIM is enabled in the operating system.
+We would like to introduce three options to find out if TRIM is enabled in the operating system.

 Drive Controller Info

 The portable software program performs a scan of all drives and will report if Windows Filesystem Delete Notifications (ATA TRIM) is enabled or not.
 All it takes is to execute the program, wait some seconds for the scan to complete to see the results in the main program interface.

 Drive Controller Info can be downloaded by clicking on this link.

 Trimcheck is an open source command line tool which you need to run twice to find out whether TRIM is enabled.